nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * e.g. if you specify `:wq help`, the parser interprets it as `:wq`.
 * Extraneous parameters for commands that do not expect such parameters may be parsed incorrectly, especially for date field.
   * e.g. if you specify `touch Tutorial/firstTutorial -date 10/10/2025 10:00 2025`, the parser interprets it as adding a tutorial with date 10/10/2025 10:00 2025, which is not a valid date.
 Hence, TrAcker throws an error.
+* Visual images for successful commands have been shown for each feature.
+Not all commands have visual images to avoid clutter.
 * All parameters and their constraints have been provided in [the Appendix](#parameters-and-constraints) for your reference.
 </div>